-Learning to eat skillfully and comfortably is rooted in the development of sensory and movement skills that make it possible for an infant or child to suck, swallow, bite, and chew.
+Learning to eat skillfully and comfortably is rooted in the development of sensory experiences of eating and the movement skills that make it possible for an infant or child to suck, swallow, bite, and chew.
 Feeding skills and abilities include the social, communication, and interactive skills that integrate with mealtime skills.

 Who Can Help Assess And Treat

 Helping an infant or child to learn to eat and drink is based on the careful integration of skills taught by multiple disciplines.
-The three most common pediatric feeding skill and ability specialists are speech-language pathologists and occupational therapists, but can also include other professionals.
+Therapists with specialized skills in pediatric feeding assessment and management often include speech-language pathologists and occupational therapists, but can also include other professionals.
 Click here for more information about each professional.

-- Determine if oral-motor and/or oral-sensory problems are contributing to a child’s feeding struggle
+- Determine if oral-motor and/or oral-sensory problems are contributing to a child’s feeding disorder.

-- Propose strategies for improving sensory processing that incorporate all of a child’s senses in an organized way during eating
+- Propose strategies for improving sensory experiences of eating, strategies that incorporate all of a child’s senses in an organized way during eating.

 - Help children increase their comfort level when eating a wide variety of different food textures.